giornogoldenwind/foss-donations/README.md

 enough to handle differences in ideology.
 (Clearly more than 90% of American politicians are incapable of this - no wonder why the U.S. government can't achieve anything nowadays.
-Maybe Plato was correct and we should conscript government leaders, instead of electing them.)
+Maybe Plato was correct and we should conscript government leaders, instead of electing them.)  antiX is `systemd`-free, though that's probably out of necessity to successfully run on 32-bit machines than out of disdain for `systemd` as a computing "aesthetic".

 * Donate prompt at bottom of [homepage](https://antixlinux.com/)
     * Credit/debit card through PayPal